-Venue
+Venue and logistics

 The workshop will be hosted at Barrier Lake Station, Kananaskis, Alberta, Canada.
 This venue belongs to the University of Calgary and provides accommodations, work facilities, and dining.